 All too often we hear about the financial costs of medical malpractice.
 We hear from doctors and hospitals that they are struggling under the weight of malpractice insurance premiums, and the amount of money spent in legal battles every year.
 When this line of discussion is focused on the victims of medical malpractice, we hear about the cost of medical services, treatments and the stressors of lost wages.
 We hear about families struggling to care for loved ones living with preventable lifelong injuries and illnesses.
 We hear constant discussion about money.

 What we don’t hear enough about is the physical and emotional cost inflicted on the victims of medical malpractice.
 Between the loss of identity that comes from no longer being able to earn a living, to the chronic pain and severe depression that can result from an injury that leaves the sufferer housebound, victims of medical malpractice face a steep, uphill emotional battle.
-The Washington D.C. and Baltimore, Maryland medical malpractice lawyers at Schochor, Federico and Staton, P.A. understand this pain and have witnessed the relief that comes to these victims when a fair compensatory settlement is reached.
+The Washington D.C. and Baltimore, Maryland medical malpractice lawyers at Schochor, Staton, Goldberg, and Cardea, P.A. understand this pain and have witnessed the relief that comes to these victims when a fair compensatory settlement is reached.
 Our Baltimore and Washington D.C. attorneys understand that no amount of money can undo the damage but believe that by removing the stress related to paying medical bills and supporting yourself, we can help you rebuild your life.

 The emotional cost of medical malpractice